 After 4 laps, total your yellow scoreboard card to get your event total, and write it at the bottom.
 Leave the yellow card on the scoreboard.

 If you are addition-challenged, there are calculators on the table.
 Most addition errors occur in the lap cards.
 One easy technique to avoid errors is to add forward, starting from box 1, then add a second time backwards, starting from box 10.
 Write the total somewhere on the card.

 Finally, we use these tiebreakers at each event, in the following sequence:

 Oldest class of bike, best 1st lap, best 2nd lap, best 3rd lap, best 4th lap, oldest rider.

-Violations may be directly observed by the Administrator, or may be reported to him by at least two witnesses who observed the infraction.
+Violations may be directly observed by the Administrator, the Trialmaster of the event, or may be reported to either of them by two or more witnesses who observed the infraction.
 Levying of penalties will be at the discretion of the Administrator.
 Penalties will range from subtraction of points, to permanent exclusion from future NYACT activity.